YeisonAndreyLiCe/django/README.md

 ### About cookies
 A cookie is a small piece of data that is stored on the user's computer by the web browser while browsing a website.
 Cookies are created when the user visits a website that uses cookies to keep track of the user's browsing session.
 Each time the user loads a page on the website, the browser sends the cookie back to the server to notify the website of the user's previous activity.
 Cookies are primarily used for authentication, tracking and personalization.
 Django uses the hash-based message authentication code (HMAC) to sign cookies.
 This means that the user can't modify the contents of the cookie.
 The cookie is signed using a secret key that is stored in the `settings.py` file.
 The secret key is used to sign the cookie.
 If the user tries to modify the cookie, the signature will be invalid and the cookie will be rejected. cookies to store session data.

-Since django uses the database to administer sessions, we need to create a database table to store the session data.
-We can do this by running the following command:
+Since django uses the database to administer sessions, we need to run the following command:
 ```bash
 $ python manage.py migrate
 ```